ror-community/ror-site/content/about/_index.md

 #### Amanda French, Technical Community Manager

-Amanda [joined ROR in June 2022](/blog/2022-06-13-welcome-amanda-french/).
-Amanda works with ROR's three operating organizations and the broader ROR community to promote and support the adoption of ROR in systems used throughout research and scholarly communications workflows.
+Amanda [joined ROR in June 2022](/blog/2022-06-13-welcome-amanda-french/) to promote and support the adoption of ROR in systems used throughout research and scholarly communications workflows.
 A well-known community manager and project director in the digital humanities and scholarly communication sphere, Amanda was most recently Community Lead at The COVID Tracking Project at The Atlantic.
 Previously, she directed the Mellon-funded project "Resilient Networks for Inclusive Digital Humanities" at the George Washington University Libraries and the Digital Research Services unit at Virginia Tech University Libraries, led the THATCamp unconference initiative at George Mason University's Roy Rosenzweig Center for History and New Media, and was a member of the first cohort of Council on Library and Information Resources (CLIR) Postdoctoral Fellows.
 Email Amanda at [amanda@ror.org](mailto:amanda@ror.org) or [book a 30-minute meeting](https://calendly.com/ror-chat) if you have any questions about ROR and want to talk to a person.

 #### Liz Krznarich, Technical Lead